CarouselSMS/API_deprecated/README.md

 ### Boolean

 We are quite flexible with booleans.

--   They are case-insensitive and can take the following shapes:
+They are case-insensitive and can take the following shapes:

 -   `TRUE: 1, t, true, y, yes`
 -   `FALSE: 0, f, false, n, no`

-### Dates and Times
+### Dates and times

 Dates and times parsing is very liberal in the SL.
 We are capable of parsing almost everything that can be interpreted as a date / time or